omerKkemal/oh-tool-v2/README.md

 ## License

+This project is licensed under a **Proprietary License**.
+All rights are reserved by the author, **Omer Kemal**.

+Unauthorized use, copying, modification, or distribution of this software is strictly prohibited.
-This project is licensed under the GNU License.
-For more information, please refer to the [LICENSE](LICENSE) file.
+For more information, please see the [LICENSE](LICENSE) file or contact 📧 omerkkemal@example.com.